marsunique/MillionSongClassification/workingPlan.md

 - Bayes
 - SVM
 - a decision tree
-- with TensorFlow, other algorithms we learn in class

 ####Outlier Detectors (if any)

-PCA isn't usually used to detect outliers.
-We could probably only do one of these types if we wanted.
+--PCA-- PCA isn't usually used to detect outliers.
+We could probably only do one of the following types if we want.

 - Statistical
 - Density